-2017-015 The Fiscal Court Is Not Monitoring The Ambulance Lease Agreement
+2018-015 The Fiscal Court Is Not Monitoring The Ambulance Lease Agreement

-These are repeat findings and were included in the prior year report as finding 2016-009, 2016-015 and 2016-017.
+This is a repeat finding and was included in the prior year report as finding 2017-015.

 In June 2015, the fiscal court signed a lease agreement with Arrow-Med Ambulance for the consideration of payment of \$1 from Arrow-Med to the county, and in further consideration of the service and benefits that an ambulance service provides for the people of Wolfe County.
 This agreement was to run for six (6) month increments until either party desires to terminate the agreement.